 CAVEAT!
 In complex environments this step may take long time (several minutes) until client-server connection and license verification/installation is finished.
-But if the license check appears to be hanging, check that the port used by the INTEL daemon is not blocked by a firewall and try the installation again.

 First make sure that any invalid licenses are not left on the client system.
 This can cause slow license checks.